-Although Ga.
-Comp.
-R. & Regs.
-R. 560-2-3-.02(4) generally restricts a Retail Package Liquor Store's operation of other types of mercantile business not directly related to their licensed alcohol business, Ga.
-Comp.
-R. & Regs.
-R. 560-2-3-.04(c) specifically provides that Retail Package Liquor Stores may sell, offer for sale, display, furnish, or keep in stock for sale vapor products if properly licensed to do so.
+560-2-3-.04(c) specifically provides that Retail Package Liquor Stores may sell, offer for sale, display, furnish, or keep in stock for sale vapor products if properly licensed to do so.
 Retail Package Liquor Stores may therefore also hold a license from the Department which authorizes the sale of vapor products.
-Note, however, that vapor products that contain hemp may also constitute consumable hemp products under the provisions of SB 494, and therefore a seller of such products would also be required to obtain a retail consumable hemp establishment license from the Department of Agriculture.
-As a result, after October 1, 2024, Retail Package Liquor Stores may sell vapor products that also constitute consumable hemp products under SB 494, so long as all applicable licenses have been obtained, including a retail consumable hemp establishment license.
+Note, however, that vapor products that contain hemp may also constitute consumable hemp products under the Georgia Hemp Farming Act, and therefore a seller of such products would also be required to obtain a retail consumable hemp establishment license from the Department of Agriculture.
+As a result, Retail Package Liquor Stores may sell vapor products that also constitute consumable hemp products, so long as all applicable licenses have been obtained, including a retail consumable hemp establishment license.